Presidio Theatre Plaza

 - Paying it forward.
 When you register you will have an opportunity to kick in a little extra to help support this event and keep costs down for as many people as possible.

 - Covid protocols.
-We are asking all participants to present evidence of current Covid vaccinations and boosters (see the registration form for details), and we will require masking in all indoor spaces.
+We are asking ALL participants to present evidence of current Covid vaccinations and boosters (see the registration form for details), and we will require masking in all indoor spaces.
+See the FAQs for more details.

 2022 Staff & Bands